optimizacija/arch-notes/crypto-currency/notes.md

 layer 1
 any base layer blockchain implementation
 - BTC, ETH, Avalanche

 layer 2
 any applicaiton build on top of layer 1
+- chainlink, arbitrum, optimism
+    - arbitrum & optimism are rollups - they rollup their transaction into layer 1 ETH